How much did you think about money when you were 20?

 I mean, I knew this extravagance was unnecessary, but I couldn’t stop.
 Like a train conductor hitting the emergency brakes, the inertia was too strong to overcome.

-Meanwhile, my friends – many of whom were foreigners to London as well – faced the harshness of trying to make it in a big city that I was sheltered from.
-Unlike born and bred Londoners, they had no social safety net to catch them if they fall, so they had to tough it out and find creative ways to scrimp and save.
-A few had no choice but to go in debt just to survive long enough to finish their studies.
+Meanwhile, my friends – many of whom were foreigners to London – faced the harshness of trying to make it in a big city that I was sheltered from.
+Unlike born and bred Londoners, they had no social safety net to catch them if they fell, so they had to tough it out and find creative ways to scrimp and save.
+A few had no choice but to go into debt just to survive long enough to finish their studies.

-If I were to be honest, I looked up to them.
+If I were to be honest, I looked up to these friends.
 They were incredibly brave and resilient, and their self-esteem didn’t depend on whether they purchased the latest Chanel bag or not.
 They valued life experiences above all.

-This window into their lives marked the beginning of the unravelling of my old views on money.
+This window into their lives marked the beginning of the unraveling of my old views on money.

-When my MA studies came to an end, I too placed my bets on staying in London.
+When my MA studies came to an end, I, too, placed my bet on staying in London.

 My reality changed a lot, and quickly.